-Master of Science Degree in Space and Astronautical Engineering
+Master of Science Degree in

+Space and Astronautical Engineering

-The MSc Degree in Space Astronautical Engineering equips the students with advanced disciplinary and professional training and specific engineering skills, enabling them to address complex problems that require the use of modern methods of analysis, design, simulation, and optimisation. provides course also appropriate level of expertise in basic technologies, access space utilisation of terrestrial orbits, and exploration, with particular reference to the systemic and scientific of launch vehicles, aspects interplanetary missions astronautical vehicles, and manned space missions.
-The student learns to use the most advanced research and design tools for innovation in the space e.g. industry, improving performance of launch systems to reduce the cost of entry into orbit per unit mass of payload, payload mass reduction (for platforms, sensors, and power units), and increasing and utilisation efficiency available on-board power.
+The MSc Degree in Space and Astronautical Engineering equips the students with advanced disciplinary and professional training and specific engineering skills, enabling them to address complex problems that require the use of modern methods of analysis, design, simulation, and optimisation. provides The course also an appropriate level of expertise in basic technologies. access space the utilisation of terrestrial orbits, and exploration, with particular space reference to the systemic and scientific of launch vehicles, aspects interplanetary missions bv astronautical vehicles, and manned space missions.
+The student learns to use the most advanced research and design tools for innovation in the space e.g. industry, improving the performance of launch systems to reduce the cost of entry into orbit per unit mass of payload, payload mass reduction (for platforms, sensors, and power units), and increasing the of and efficiency utilisation the available on-board power.
 These areas of investigation are re-elaborated in relation to a human crew, placing particular emphasis on life support technologies and systems in space.